Snapchat's overhauled redesign should be hitting your phone soon

-Snapchat started to roll out its second redesign in six months to iPhone users late on Thursday in the hopes of winning back the users it alienated with the overhaul it introduced earlier this year.
+Snapchat started to roll out its second redesign in six months to iPhone users late on Thursday.
+It's hoping to win back the people it alienated with an overhaul introduced earlier this year.

-Human beings tend to resist change, which means a little grumbling from users when an online service rolls out a redesign is just par for the course.
+Human beings tend to resist change, so a little grumbling from users when an online service rolls out a redesign is par for the course.
 But Snapchat's redesign, which it first revealed back in November, was an unmitigated disaster for the company and was even partially blamed for its poor financial results last week.

-It's rare for companies to row back on redesigns, but Snapchat succumbed to pressure after over one million users signed a petition.
+It's rare for companies to row back on redesigns, but Snapchat succumbed to pressure after over a million users signed a petition.

 "We learned that combining watching Stories and communicating with friends into the same place made it harder to optimize for both competing behaviors," he said.
 "We are currently rolling out an update to address this."